ajsams/OAS-NLS-sims-dist/README.md

 # OAS-NLS-sims-dist
-Code used in Sams et al. 2016 to generate distributions of Neandertal-like-sites in
+Code used in Sams et al. 2016 to generate distributions of Neandertal-like-sites
     under a neutral coalescent model with Neandertal introgression.
 It can be used on linux/unix platforms.